elasticio/elasticio.github.io/content/_components/salesforce/index.md

 | Authorization Endpoint | true      | your OAuth authorization endpoint.
 For production use `https://login.salesforce.com/services/oauth2/authorize`, for sandbox - `https://test.salesforce.com/services/oauth2/authorize` |
 | Token Endpoint         | true      | your OAuth Token endpoint for refreshing access token.
 For production use `https://login.salesforce.com/services/oauth2/token`, for sandbox - `https://test.salesforce.com/services/oauth2/token` |

-- fill field ``Name Your Credential``
+- fill field ``Name Your Credential``.
-- click on ``Authenticate`` button - if you have not logged in Salesforce before then log in by entering data in the login window that appears
+- click on ``Authenticate`` button - if you have not logged in Salesforce before then log in by entering data in the login window that appears.
-- click on ``Verify`` button for verifying your credentials
+- click on ``Verify`` button for verifying your credentials.
-- click on ``Save`` button for saving your credentials
+- click on ``Save`` button for saving your credentials.

 Here you can see how to select an existing `client`: